Robot Drummer: Learning Rhythmic Skills for Humanoid Drumming: Discussion

 \section{Discussion}

-Our experiments highlighted both the strengths and limitations of RL in expressive humanoid drumming.
-Specialist policies mastered songs with high rhythmic fidelity, often with F1 scores above 0.9.
-The robot not only kept perfect timing during drumming performances but also executed complex drum fills and rolls (see Figures~\ref{fig:drum_fill} and ~\ref{fig:drum_roll}).
-Notably, the learned behaviors showed emergent spatial strategies: for example, the robot performed multiple cross-over strikes (hitting cymbal with the right stick and the left hand reaching for snare) while performing Livin’ on a Prayer.
-Such maneuvers were not explicitly encoded in the reward; they arose as the policy searched for efficient ways to reach distant drums.

-Our analysis shows that spatial complexity (number of drums) and temporal variability (nPVI) are the dominant factors limiting performance.
-Songs with many quick switches between drums caused the robot to favor the most frequent targets and miss others, whereas metrics like drum‑hit entropy or tempo had much smaller effects.
-Moreover, training a single policy across multiple songs led to a drop in F1 scores, highlighting the inherent challenges of multi‑task RL, and suggesting that blending sequences with different rhythmic structures may require richer models or better training schemes.
-These findings imply that success depends critically on aligning arm trajectories with precise hit timings and requires planning into the future (how the robot hits one drum directly influences its ability to reach the next targets).
-Our dense contact rewards and future goals encoding implicitly accounted for this.
+Our experiments demonstrate that specialist policies can achieve high rhythmic fidelity for humanoid drumming (F1~$\ge$~0.9 on many tracks), and accurately execute complex drum fills and rolls (see Figure~\ref{fig:drum_sequences}).
+Beyond timing accuracy, the policies exhibit emergent spatial strategies: for example, the robot executed multiple cross-over strikes while performing Livin’ on a Prayer.
+Such maneuvers were not encoded in the reward; they arose as the policy searched for efficient ways to reach distant drums.
+Our analysis further indicates that spatial complexity (number of drums) and temporal variability (nPVI) are strongly correlated with performance degradation.
+Songs with many quick switches between drums caused the robot to favor the most frequent targets and miss others.
+In addition, training a single policy across multiple songs led to a consistent drop in F1 scores, highlighting the challenges of multi‑task RL for rhythmic motor control.
+Together, these findings suggest that effective drumming requires tightly coupling temporal context with spatial planning (how the robot hits one drum directly influences its ability to reach the next targets).
+Our dense contact rewards and future contact goals encoding implicitly accounted for this.
 Indeed, we observed policies dynamically reassign sticks based on the musical context.
-For instance, in Livin’ on a Prayer, the policy typically used the right stick for the snare (a spatially efficient choice) but switched to the left stick when a cymbal 2 hit immediately followed the snare hit, ensuring the right hand remained available for the cymbal while still executing the snare strike on time.
-Without explicit future goal signals and contact rewards, the robot cannot anticipate upcoming hits and fails to coordinate its sticks effectively.
-Thus, rhythmic skill learning requires coupling of fine temporal context with spatial planning - akin to how a human drummer reads a music sheet or feels the beat and plans into the future.
+For instance, in Livin’ on a Prayer, the policy typically used the right stick for the snare (a spatially efficient choice) but switched to the left stick when a cymbal2 hit immediately followed the snare hit, ensuring the right hand remained available for the cymbal while still executing the snare strike on time.